-- With any of the following new neurological deficits documented on physical exam - Extremity muscular weakness (and not likely caused by plexopathy, or peripheral neuropathy)
+- With any of the following new neurological deficits documented on physical exam - Extremity muscular weakness (and not likely caused by plexopathy, or peripheral neuropathy)^{1, 2}

-Page 1 of 30 Lumbar Spine CT
+Page 1 of 27 Lumbar Spine CT

-\ National Imaging Associates, Inc. (NIA) is a subsidiary of Magellan Healthcare, Inc.
+^{-}National Imaging Associates, Inc. (NIA) is a subsidiary of Magellan Healthcare, Inc.

-- Pathologic or abnormal reflexes (and not likely caused by plexopathy, or peripheral neuropathy) - Absent/decreased sensory changes along a particular lumbar dermatome (nerve distribution): pin prick, touch, vibration, proprioception or temperature (and not likely caused by plexopathy, or peripheral neuropathy) - Lower extremity increased muscle tone/spasticity - New onset bowel or bladder dysfunction (e.g., retention or incontinence)- not related to an inherent bowel or bladder process - Gait abnormalities (see Table 1 below for more details) - New onset foot drop (Not related to a peripheral nerve injury, e.g., peroneal nerve) - Cauda Equina Syndrome as evidence by severe back pain/sciatica along with one of the defined symptoms (see Overview) section)
+- Pathologic or abnormal reflexes (and not likely caused by plexopathy, or peripheral neuropathy) - Absent/decreased sensory changes along a particular lumbar dermatome (nerve distribution): pin prick, touch, vibration, proprioception or temperature (and not likely caused by plexopathy, or peripheral neuropathy) - Lower extremity increased muscle tone - New onset bowel or bladder dysfunction (e.g., retention or incontinence)- not related to an inherent bowel or bladder process - Gait abnormalities (see Table 1 for more details) - New onset foot drop (Not related to a peripheral nerve injury, e.g., peroneal nerve) - Cauda Equina Syndrome as evidence by severe back pain/sciatica along with one of the defined symptoms (see Overview section) - Pathologic or abnormal reflexes - Absent/decreased sensory changes along a particular lumbar dermatome (nerve distribution): pin prick, touch, vibration, proprioception or temperature - Lower extremity increased muscle tone/spasticity - New onset bowel or bladder dysfunction (e.g., retention or incontinence)- not related to an inherent bowel or bladder process - Gait abnormalities (see Table 1 below for more details) - New onset foot drop (Not related to a peripheral nerve injury e.g., peroneal nerve) - Cauda Equina Syndrome as evidence by severe back pain/sciatica along with one of the defined symptoms (see Overview)